cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 ## How to provision Aurora database

+:o: this section has lots of incomplete sentences that should be completed

+:o: the is no spce before a `:`

+:o: we do not use "highlight" but *highlight* quotes are for quotes that require citations

+:o: the (see ...) must obviously before the sentence ends. e.g. the . must be behind, check rest of chapter

 Assumption : User must have an AWS account.

 ### Step 1 : Login to the AWS console.

 Console URL : [AWS Console URL](https://aws.amazon.com/console/).
-On successfull login, select RDS from the Database section or alternatively, you can type RDS in the search bar to look up. (see @fig:aws-aurora-console)
+On successfull login, select RDS from the Database section or alternatively, you can type RDS in the search bar to look up (see @fig:aws-aurora-console).

 ![AWS Aurora DB](images/auroradb-1.png){#fig:aws-aurora-console}

 ### Step 2 : Click on Create Database

-On the RDS home page, one can either click on the "Create Database" button in the Amazon Aurora section directly or clcik on the "Create Database" button in the Create Database section (see @fig:aws-aurora-rdshome)
+On the RDS home page, one can either click on the `Create Database` button in the Amazon Aurora section directly or clcik on the `Create Database` button in the Create Database section (see @fig:aws-aurora-rdshome).

+:o: wrong quote

 ![AWS Aurora DB](images/auroradb-2.png){#fig:aws-aurora-rdshome}